OctopusDeploy/docs/docs/administration/OctopusDSC/Index.md

 :::

-As OctopusDSC is an OpenSource project, we encourage everyone to contribute their custom scripts to help build a formidable OctopusDSC script respository.
+As OctopusDSC is an Open Source project, we encourage everyone to contribute their custom scripts to help build a formidable OctopusDSC script repository.
 Below are instructions on how to contribute to the OctopusDSC repository.

 This project is setup to use [Vagrant](vagrant.io) to provide a dev/test environment.
 Once you've installed Vagrant, you can use [build-virtualbox.sh](build-virtualbox.sh) to spin up a local virtual machine using [VirtualBox](virtualbox.org) and run the test scenarios (**NOTE:** The first time you run `vagrant up` it has to download the `octopusdeploy/dsc-test-server` box and this can take some time depending on your Internet speed, so be patient and go grab a coffee while it downloads).
 On a build server, you most likely want to use [build-aws.sh](build-aws.sh) to spin up a virtual machine on AWS to run the tests.